 From a design perspective, the Kits ask how technologies are culturally embedded, and how meaning is entangled with matter, through a sort of accidental theory: instead of starting with a program, supporting it, and ultimately proving it, the Kits present a collection of positions and parts for material investigation, which then prompts participants to attend to specific issues at the intersections of politics and aesthetics.
 The Kits also bypass appeals to “real history” and “exact replicas” by versioning the past.
 They variously articulate components to demonstrate how technologies are constructed, replete with editorial decisions, scripted with values, and subject to change and alteration over time.
 Ultimately, this process declares that the history at hand is incomplete, yet it also uses three-dimensional media and computer numerical control (CNC) techniques to rethink how scholarly communication happens.

 Featured image and photograph of the box for the MLab’s early wearables kit care of Nina Belojevic, Tiffany Chan, Nicole Clouston, Katherine Goertz, Shaun Macpherson, Kaitlynn McQueston, Danielle Morgan, Victoria Murawski, and me.
 Both used with permission.
-This page was created on 24 July 2019 and last updated on 14 July 2021.
+I created this page on 24 July 2019 and last updated it on 30 January 2022.